We teach, model, and promote Gospel values.

 Students graduate prepared to live a life of leadership and loving service.

 Students discover the power that is theirs to direct their lives in peace, justice, and mercy.

 Holy Names Academy, the oldest continually operating school in the State of Washington, was founded by the Sisters of the Holy Names of Jesus and Mary on November 9, 1880.
-This Catholic secondary school serves young women of diverse ethnic, economic, and religious backgrounds.
+This All-Girls Catholic high school serves young women of diverse ethnic, economic, and religious backgrounds.
 The unique character of a Holy Names education is achieved in various complementary ways.

 We teach, model, and promote Gospel values.
 This heritage is transmitted to students through school policies, academic programs, and co-curricular activities that encourage personal growth and respect for others.
 The Academy seeks to prepare young women for lives of leadership and loving service through excellent academic offerings and meaningful student life programs.
 The academic curriculum challenges students to develop their scholastic capabilities and individual talents through a four-year program of college preparatory courses.
 An extensive student leadership program offers multiple avenues for participation.

 Holy Names Academy seeks to prepare educated women for a life that proclaims the love of God for the human person.
 Instructed in an atmosphere that fosters the formation of a conscious ethical stance, young women who graduate from the Academy will discover the power that is theirs to direct their lives in peace, justice, and mercy––a manner befitting those whose faith inspires others.
 We pledge ourselves to preserve the lasting values of our tradition while we design the Academy of the future.